-- to submit for approval to the Board the appointment of the CEO and of the members of the ExCom and the SLT (upon the recommendation of the CEO); - to monitor the careers and succession planning of the members of the ExCom and the SLT and of high-potential executives; - to monitor the global trainee program results in terms of recruiting during the year, career progress of global trainees recruited in previous years and overall assessment of the program results vs. stated objectives; - to discuss culture, quality of the employees, and training needs; - to review the annual performance of the top 100 to 150 executives of the Company and their successors;

-- to review the Company's needs for employees and guarantee the existence of management depth for expansion and succession; and - to approve all external hiring of key executives.
+- to submit for approval to the Board the appointment of the CEO and of the members of the ExCom and the SLT (upon the recommendation of the CEO); - to monitor the careers and succession planning of the members of the ExCom and the SLT and of high-potential executives and to promote retention of key talents; - to monitor the global trainee program results in terms of recruiting during the year, career progress of global trainees recruited in previous years and overall assessment of the program results vs. stated objectives, with a focus on the organisation of trainings to promote diversity and leadership; - to discuss diversity and inclusion (D&I), culture, quality of the employees, and training needs; - to review the annual performance of the top 100 to 150 executives of the Company and their successors; - to review the Company's needs for employees and guarantee the existence of management depth for expansion and succession; and - to approve all external hiring of key executives.